dereuromark/CakePHP-Payment-Plugin/readme.markdown

 	* username
 	* password

+## Administration (optional)
-## Administration: (optional) If you want to use the built in admin access to IPNs:
+If you want to use the built in admin access to IPNs:

 1. Make sure you're logged in as an Administrator via the Auth component.
 2. Navigate to `www.yoursite.com/admin/payment/bitcoin`